somethingnew2-0/CS537-P1/README.md

 CS537-P1
 ========

-Project 1 from CS 537 at University of Wisconsin-Madison taught by Laura 'Hobbes 'Legault
+Project 1 from CS 537 at University of Wisconsin-Madison taught by Laura 'Hobbes' Legault

 zsort - By Peter Collins
 P1 - pcollins